NSW high school closed due to virus case

-A high school on Sydney’s outskirts has been closed after a person tested positive for coronavirus, as NSW Premier Gladys Berejiklian prepares to her national counterparts to discuss more measures to try to contain the deadly infection.
+A high school in Sydney’s Blue Mountains has been closed after a person tested positive for coronavirus while the NSW premier prepares for talks with her national counterparts about how to contain the infection.

-“The school will temporarily cease operations from 13 March 2020 due to a confirmed case of coronavirus,” the school said on its website on Friday.
+Katoomba High School will be closed on Friday after a member of the school community was diagnosed with COVID-19, the school said on its Facebook page on Thursday.

-The state health department is trying to trace the recent movements of the “member of the school community”.
+The state’s health department is working to identify any people the confirmed case has been in contact with.

-Students and staff have been told to self-isolate for the next few days while this process is completed.
+Students and staff have been told to self-isolate for the next few days and will later be advised if the school will re-open on Monday.

-All being well the school could reopen on Monday.
-If not further quarantine measures will be put in place.

-Ms Berejiklian will on Friday attend a Council of Australian Governments COAG meeting where measures such as mass school closures and shutting down large events or gatherings will be on the agenda.
+Gladys Berejiklian will on Friday attend a Council of Australian Governments meeting in western Sydney, where measures such as mass school closures and shutting down large events or gatherings will be on the agenda.

 NSW is ramping up efforts to contain the COVID-19 pandemic, which authorities warn could infect as many as 1.6 million in the first wave of a statewide outbreak.